DendiLBN/bookApp/README.md

-About this app
+# About this app
-This app is a part of a full-stack project, covering both frontend and backend, and built with modern web technologies.
-The frontend is developed using React with TypeScript, utilizing Redux Toolkit and RTK Query for state management.
-The backend is based on NestJS and Node.js with Express, providing authentication, image processing, and email notifications.

-Main features of the app include:
+The client side of this app was created using React and TypeScript, while the server side was developed using NestJS and Node.js with Express.

+My main goal in creating this app was to build a functional version of an online store with essential features, including:

-User registration and login,
+- User registration and email confirmation,
-Email password reset,
+- Password reset,
+- User login,
-Adding and removing items from the shopping cart, (inprogress) Viewing transaction history and purchase details, (inprogress) Searching items by category or keywords, (inprogress) Admin capabilities to modify user information and review transaction details.
+- Adding and removing items from the shopping cart,
+- Viewing transaction history and purchase details,
+- Searching items by category or keywords,
+- Admin capabilities to manage user information, review transactions, and modify the store inventory.

+---

-Technologies and libraries (inprogress)
+## Technologies and libraries

-On the frontend, the following technologies and libraries were used:
+### On the client side, I used the following technologies:

-TypeScript – for static typing,
+- **TypeScript** – for static typing,
-React – to build the user interface,
+- **React** – to build the user interface,
-Redux Toolkit – for state management,
+- **Redux Toolkit** – for state management,
-RTK Query – for handling queries and data caching, React Router – for navigation between components,
+- **RTK Query** – for handling data queries and caching,
+- **React Router** – for navigation between components,
-Ant Design – UI components,
+- **Ant Design** – UI components,
-Axios – for handling HTTP requests.
+- **Axios** – for HTTP requests.

-On the backend, I used:
+### On the server side, I used:

-NestJS – a Node.js framework,
+- **NestJS** – a Node.js framework,
-Express – as the core HTTP server, bcryptjs – for password hashing, jsonwebtoken – for authorization and generating JWT tokens, nodemailer – for sending emails, mongoose – as the ORM for MongoDB.
+- **Express** – as the HTTP server,
+- **bcryptjs** – for password hashing,
+- **jsonwebtoken** – for handling JWT-based authentication,
+- **sharp** – for image processing,
+- **nodemailer** – for sending email notifications,
+- **mongoose** – as the MongoDB ORM.

+---

 How to run this app?
 Clone repository with git clone https://github.com/DendiLBN/bookStore.